From BTZ Perturbations to Schwarzian Modes: A Geometrical and Perturbative Analysis: Spin-2 Field Perturbation

 Thus we are left with three scalar-like fields equations.
 To solve them we use the ansatz of \cite{Leston,Indios}

+Additionally, we require these modes to be Matsubara modes when transformed back to BTZ coordinates via \eqref{btz_transformations}.
+We focus on modes that depend only on the Euclidean time in the Matsubara expansion, implying that $\kappa_-$ and $\kappa_+$ are not independent\footnote{Here we fix the transformation to BTZ coordinates \eqref{BTZ_metric}.
+However, there are four equivalent transformations leading to Matsubara modes when expressed in BTZ coordinates

+These transformations, however, do not generate new modes; they simply interchange the behavior of the same modes obtained in \eqref{graviton_modes}.
+Moreover, the first line provides an alternative way to obtain the $n<0$ modes, since changing the sign maps $n>0$ to $-n>0$, both satisfying $\kappa_->0$. }

+with $n\in\mathbb{Z}$.
+Note that we only consider axisymmetric modes; although modes with $\phi$-dependence contribute to the path integral, they do not affect the Schwarzian sector, which dominates near extremality, as we show in Sec.~\ref{sec:normalizable_modes}.
 Plugging this ansatz into \eqref{graviton_eqns}, the remaining radial equations for $R_{ij}(z)$ take the form of hypergeometric equations.
-The corresponding solutions can be written as \footnote{We used the Euler's relation $\, _2F_1\left[a,b,c,z\right]= (1-z)^{c-a-b}\,_2F_1\left[c-a,c-b,c,z\right]$ together with the $(a,b)$ permutation in order to write the solutions in this form.}
+The corresponding solutions can be written as